 As we will see when $\D$ is definable it is definable with using just one parameter, namely an element $t \in F$ with $\D t =1$.
 So it is more convenient to add $t$ to our language as a constant symbol and work in the reducts of $\mathcal{F}=(F;+,\cdot,0,1,t,\D)$ (we do this starting from Section \ref{some examples}).
-For completeness we will allow the sets from $R$ to be $0$-definable in this language and also we will be interested in $0$-definability of $\D$.
+So, we will assume for simplicity that the sets from $R$ are $0$-definable in this language and also we will be interested in $0$-definability of $\D$.

-Note that we could ask a more general question: whether there is a derivation definable in the reduct.
+Note that one could be tempted to ask a more general question of whether there is a derivation definable in the reduct.
 But in that case such a derivation will also be definable in the differentially closed field $\mathcal{F}$.
-Since it is known that any such derivation is of the form $a \cdot \D$ for some $a\in F$, i.e. it coincides with $\D$ up to a constant multiple (and coincides absolutely with $\D$ if we add $t$ to our language and require that a derivation takes the value $1$ at $t$), it is no loss of generality if we restrict our attention to definability of $\D$ only.
-Another point is that we can assume without loss of generality that $R$ is finite since any possible definition of $\D$ can contain only finitely many relations from $R$.
+Since it is known that any such derivation is of the form $a \cdot \D$ for some $a\in F$, it is no loss of generality if we restrict our attention to definability of $\D$ only.
+Another point is that we can assume that $R$ is finite since any possible definition of $\D$ can contain only finitely many relations from $R$.

 This is by nature a classification problem.
 We do not have a comprehensive solution yet, but we give some partial answers to our question, and draw some conclusions based on our analysis.
 We will not pose any explicit conjectures, but one may nevertheless expect intuitively that definability of $\D$ is very rare, i.e. in most cases it is not definable.
-In other words, our general expectation is that for ``generic'' (in some sense) reducts $\D$ is not definable.
+In other words, our general expectation is that for ``generic'' reducts $\D$ is not definable.